MANAGEMENT AND ACCOUNTING WEB

 In 1987, GRSW used Goldratt’s theory to identify constraints that they felt were keeping GRSW from becoming a world-class manufacturer.
 Employees were also involved in the process of identifying constraints and finding solutions.
 As a result of these efforts, GRSW was able to gain employees’ trust and a quality culture began to flourish at GRSW.
 However, the company continued to search for new ideas.

-After Kiyoshi Suzaki’s book, The New Manufacturing Challenge – Techniques for Continuous Improvement came out, the company hired him as a consultant to form 11 mini-companies in an attempt to create cross-functional, self-directed units.
-Each employee assumed his/her ownership of the work.
+After Suzaki’s book, The New Manufacturing Challenge was published, the company hired him as a consultant to form 11 mini-companies in an attempt to create cross-functional, self-directed units.1 Each employee assumed his/her ownership of the work.
 He/she was both a supplier and customer internal or external and he/she is responsible for providing solutions to problems in a mini-company.
 This new organization has created a much flatter structure and has improved communications.

 In Suzaki’s theory, the letters Q, C, D, S, M represent quality, cost, delivery, safety and morale.
 He believes that if you can satisfy your customers continuously with high quality (Q) products or services, at less cost (C), and with shorter and more time delivery (D) than competitors, you should do well.
 Also, since all employees in the organization can be viewed as customers from the total company’s point of view, their needs must be satisfied.
 Therefore, safety (S) and morale (M) are needs to address employee concerns.